Campaign on granting Nizami the status of the national poet of Azerbaijan: Nizami's 800th anniversary celebrations

 In May 1939 a special ad hoc committee of the Council of People's Commissars of Azerbaijan SSR was established for preparing and holding the 800th jubilee anniversary of the "great Azerbaijani poet Nizami" which was to take place in 1941.
 In autumn the Anthology of Azerbaijani Poetry was published, the plans for the release of which had been announced earlier.
-The foreword to the anthology contained arguments proving that Nizami was an Azerbaijani poet, which also included references to Yuri Marr, the letter being characterised as a leading Soviet Iranologist; also a reference was made to the "special decision on Nizami's jubilee" in which the Institute of Oriental Studies of the Academy of Sciences of the USSR "firmly and decisively recognized Nizami as a great Azerbaijani poet".
+The foreword to the anthology contained arguments proving that Nizami was an Azerbaijani poet, which also included references to Yuri Marr, the latter being characterised as a leading Soviet Iranologist; also a reference was made to the "special decision on Nizami's jubilee" in which the Institute of Oriental Studies of the Academy of Sciences of the USSR "firmly and decisively recognized Nizami as a great Azerbaijani poet".
 In Nizami's works "the life and the mode of life of the Azernbaijani nation were portrayed".
 The Azerbaijani authors explained the lack of any research on Nizami in Azerbaijan by "the plots of sneaky agents of fascism, bourgeois nationalists and great-power chauvinists" who "did all they could to hide from the Azerbaijani nation the heritage of her great son – poet Nizami".

 The Great Soviet Encyclopaedia of 1939 likewise called Nizami as an Azerbaijani poet (the author of the article was Yevgeni Bertels who had previously referred to Nizami as a Persian poet).
 The article in the official Soviet Encyclopaedia completed the process of revising Nizami's nationality in Soviet Oriental studies.
 After 1940 Soviet scholars and encyclopaedias acknowledged Nizami as an Azerbaijani poet.
 Any other point of view started to be considered as a serious political mistake.